 It is annual or biennial, herbaceous and glaucous.

-You may also know rapini as calabrese broccoli or Italian broccoli but it’s the same thing, rapini.
+You may also know rapini as calabrese or Italian broccoli, but it’s the same thing, rapini.

-The rapini stalk, leaves, and flowers are bitter so essential ingredients such as garlic, salt, onions and red pepper flakes help shape the flavour.
+The rapini stalk, leaves, and flowers are bitter, so essential ingredients such as garlic, salt, onions, and red pepper flakes help shape the flavor.

 Can you eat Italian rapini raw?